-OBJECTIVES WHAT WE NEED TO ACHIEVE TEGIES / WE'RE GOING TO DO IT MEASURES OF SUCCESS HOW WE WILL BE JUDGED 1.1 1.1Facilitate appropriate local services for the health and wellbeing of the community1 1.1.1 Facilitate or partner to ensure a range of quality services are provided at a local level Community perception of value of services, inclusiveness and wellbeing 1.1.2 Strengthen the sense of place and identity through inclusive community interaction and participation
+OBJECTIVES WHAT WE NEED TO ACHIEVE STRATEGIES HOW WE'RE GOING TO DO IT MEASURES OF SUCCESS HOW WE WILL BE JUDGED 1.1 Facilitate appropriate local services for the health and wellbeing of the community 1.1.1 Facilitate or partner to ensure a range of quality services are provided at a local level Community perception of value of services, inclusiveness and wellbeing 1.1.2 Strengthen the sense of place and identity through inclusive community interaction and participation

-• Neighbourhood Link (the Commonwealth Home Support Program) continued to provide a comprehensive range of group social activities and one-on-one support care services.

-- The Town continued to partner with the Glyde-In Community Learning Centre to provide a quality service through the provision of an extensive range of adult learning courses. - Continued implementation of the Disability Access and Inclusion Plan and the Town identified activities and improvements to undertake across the organisation. - Continued implementation of the Public Health Plan 2022-2027 to meet its key areas of 1) healthy people and community, 2) healthy places and spaces, and 3) healthy partnerships.
+- Neighbourhood Link (the Commonwealth Home Support Program) continued to provide a comprehensive range of group social activities and one-on-one support care services. - The Town continued to partner with the Glyde-In Community Learning Centre to provide a quality service through the provision of an extensive range of adult learning courses. - Continued implementation of the Disability Access and Inclusion Plan and the Town identified activities and improvements to undertake across the organisation. - Continued implementation of the Public Health Plan 2022-2027 to meet its key areas of 1) healthy people and community, 2) healthy places and spaces, and 3) healthy partnerships.

-OBJECTIVES WHAT WE NEED TO ACHIEVE STRATEGIES HOW WE'RE GOING TO DO IT MEASURES OF SUCCESS HOW WE WILL BE JUDGED 1.2 1.2 Inviting open spaces, meeting places and recreational facilities 1 1.2.1 Provision of adequate facilities to support healthy and active lifestyles Community perception of value of recreational facilities and meeting spaces 1.2.2 Activate inviting open spaces that encourage social connection across all age groups
+OBJECTIVES WHAT WE NEED TO ACHIEVE STRATEGIES HOW WE'RE GOING TO DO IT MEASURES OF SUCCESS HOW WE WILL BE JUDGED 1.2 Inviting open spaces, meeting places and recreational facilities 1.2.1 Provision of adequate facilities to support healthy and active lifestyles Community perception of value of recreational facilities and meeting spaces 1.2.2 Activate inviting open spaces that encourage social connection across all age groups

-Commencement of construction works at the East Fremantle Oval Precinct Redevelopment.

-- Opening of Gourley Park nature play and pump track facilities. - Installation of dual water fountain and BBQ and picnic facilities at Gourley Park. - Resurfacing of Wauhop Park Soccer Fields. - Planting of 178 trees across parks, reserves and on verges. - Installation of remote reticulation controllers in six of the Town's parks. - Annual Playground Safety Audit Inspections undertaken across the Town's playgrounds.
+- Commencement of construction works at the East Fremantle Oval Precinct Redevelopment. - Opening of Gourley Park nature play and pump track facilities. - Installation of dual water fountain and BBQ and picnic facilities at Gourley Park. - Resurfacing of Wauhop Park Soccer Fields. - Planting of 178 trees across parks, reserves and on verges. - Installation of remote reticulation controllers in six of the Town's parks. - Annual Playground Safety Audit Inspections undertaken across the Town's playgrounds.

-1.3 within a safe and vibrant lifestyle 1.
-1.3.1 Partner and educate to build a strong sense of community safety Community perception of value of vibrancy and connectivity Increase community perception 1.3.2 Facilitate opportunities to develop community connections through events and celebrations of safety Increase in community participation and satisfaction with events 1.3.3 Facilitate community group capacity building
+OBJECTIVES WHAT WE NEED TO ACHIEVE STRATEGIES HOW WE'RE GOING TO DO IT MEASURES OF SUCCESS HOW WE WILL BE JUDGED 1.3 within a safe and vibrant as lifestyle sa Partner and educate to build a strong sense of community safety Community perception of value of vibrancy and connectivity Increase community perception 1.3.2 Facilitate opportunities to develop community connections through events and celebrations of safety Increase in community participation and satisfaction with events 1.3.3 Facilitate community group capacity building